 - Asking their permission 'Are you OK if I proceed?'
 Do you have any questions before I ask these questions?'
-'Is that OK with you?' - Normalising 'As part of your medical history I need to ask you...', 'Just so you know, I ask these questions to all of my adult patients, regardless of age, gender, or marital status.' - Framing the topic / question 'Because of the symptoms (e.g. vaginal discharge) you describe I need to ask you some questions to know how best to help you.
+'Is that OK with you?' - Normalising 'As part of your medical history I need to ask you...', 'Just so you know, I ask these questions to all of my adult patients, regardless of age, gender, or marital status.' - as in dermatology diseases, that need to ask about infection in vagina or penis - Framing the topic / question 'Because of the symptoms (e.g. vaginal discharge) you describe I need to ask you some questions to know how best to help you.
 Is that OK?'